 6. Hoffa pads: Pressure relief

-When walking or running with the GenuTrain™, the muscular contractions cause the pressure to rise and fall, thereby resulting in an effect which is similar to an intermittent compression massage.
+When walking or running with the GenuTrain™, the muscular contractions cause the pressure to rise and fall, thereby resulting in an effect that is similar to an intermittent compression massage.
 This stimulates the metabolism and helps to dispel swelling and hematomas more quickly.
 The support also stimulates receptors in the soft tissue of the knee and on the skin.
 The surrounding musculature is also activated and effective, long-term stabilisation for the joint is achieved.

 These multitude of features are the reason why Olympic athletes, other professional athletes, and physiotherapists use and recommend Bauerfeind braces and supports.
 If you wish to prevent or are recovering from an ACL tear, visit our website to select the best knee brace for you to promote faster healing, extra stability and pain relief.